 6. Ask questions of your own

-In addition to responding to the panel’s inquiries, ask your interviewers some questions to demonstrate your interest.
+In addition to responding to the panel's inquiries, ask your interviewers some questions to demonstrate your interest.
 Try to brainstorm questions in advance as you research the company and the members of the hiring team.
-In the interview, inquire about projects or aspects unique to each panelist.
+In the interview, inquire about projects, company goals or professional aspects unique to each panelist.

 Panel interview example questions